ALL CHILDREN ARE SPECIAL. STOP LABELING THEM LIKE CANNED GOODS.

 After noting that several students in the class had obvious disabilities, I introduced a social skills lesson on “being different”.
 The video accompanying the lesson discussed unusual behaviors-- including Autism Spectrum and Tourette’s syndrome.
 Following the video, I encouraged the class to discuss family members, friends, neighbors….anyone who appeared "different".

 The class enjoyed sharing everyone they knew who was "different".
-Cat got everyone's attention when she talked about her older brother who spent time in a juvenile detention center.Many of the students seemed impressed when Cat discussed the reasons her brother was place in the detention center In fact, Cat gained admirers once she announced that her brother was a registered offender.
-One studentasked for her autograph, believing Cat’s brother might someday be famous.
+Cat got everyone's attention when she talked about her older brother who spent years in a juvenile detention center.Many of the students seemed impressed when Cat discussed the reasons her brother was placed in the detention center In fact, Cat gained some serious admirers once she announced that her brother was a registered sex offender.
+One student asked for her autograph, believing Cat’s brother might someday be famous.

 It’s difficult to pinpoint the exact moment the classroom accepted Cat.
-But, soon after the “being different” lesson, Cat played a more- prominent role with the other students.
-Cat had definitely found a way to “fit in” As a special education student, Cat had managed to clear "the hurdle" and was now considered "regular" rather than " different".
+But, shortly after the “being different” lesson, Cat played a more- prominent role with the other students.
+Cat had definitely found a way to “fit in”.
+As a special education student, Cat had managed to clear "the special education hurdle" and was now considered "regular" rather than "different".

 Every May, just before Annandale’s school year ended, the students presented a talent show.
 One week before the Big Show, Cat announced she was performing in the talent show and invited everyone to come hear her sing.
 I knew Cat was counting on me to be in the audience and I wouldn’t have missed it for-the-world.